WLACCS942/NineAlgorithmsAndCounting/README.md

 # NineAlgorithmsAndCounting
-Python implementations of several algorithms from Rosen's Discrete Mathematics Textbook, along with some extra algorithms for fun.
+Python 3.5 implementations of several algorithms from Rosen's Discrete Mathematics Textbook, along with some extra algorithms for fun. \*Needs Python 3.5\*

 ## I. Algorithms
 * Algorithms from the Textbook: